Base85 Encoder and Decoder

 Frequently Asked Questions

 Smaller output, yes.
-Universally compatible, no. Base85 contains characters like <, >, &, " (in Ascii85) that need escaping in XML, JSON and URLs.
-Z85 avoids this but most tooling speaks Base64 natively.
+Universally compatible, no. Ascii85 contains characters like <, >, &, " that need escaping in XML, JSON and URLs.
+Most tooling speaks Base64 natively.

 Related Tools